 What You Need for a College Application

-- A personal statement that follows college application essay guidelines
+- A personal statement of up to 650 words that follows college application essay guidelines

 Your personal statement shows admission committees who you are beyond grades.
-We guide students on essay topics and structure.
-When needed, we show how to explain events that affected academics or extracurricular activities.
-The additional information for the college applications section can be used to add context or mention important experiences not covered elsewhere.
+We guide students on essay topics and structure, and when needed, we show how to explain events that affected academics or extracurricular activities.

 College application requirements

-Every college has its own system.
-Some use the Common App, others have internal platforms.
+Every college has its own college application requirements and platform.
+Some use the Common App, others have internal systems.
 We ensure each submission is formatted correctly and matches the appropriate decision type, such as Early Action or Rolling Admission.

 Every section of the application should match the rest of your application, maintaining a consistent tone and information.